masesgroup/KNet/src/documentation/articles/streamsSDK.md

 }
 ```

-To solve this problem KNet Streams SDK comes with a feature to deserialize in parallel while `longFunction` does its work; `KeyValueIterator<TKey, TValue>` can return a special `IEnumerator<TKeyValue>` which deserializes in parallel:
+To solve this problem KNet Streams SDK comes with a feature to deserializes in parallel while `longFunction` do its work; `KeyValueIterator<TKey, TValue>` can return a special `IEnumerator<TKeyValue>` which deserializes in parallel:

 ```
-IEnumerator<KeyValue<int, TestType>> enumerator = keyValueIterator.ToIEnumerator(); // uses the default, i.e. with prefetch feature
+IEnumerator<KeyValue<int, TestType>> enumerator = keyValueIterator.ToIEnumerator(); // it was used the default, i.e. with prefetch feature
 // key and value deserialization happens behind the scene while (enumerator.MoveNext())
 {